ignacioj/mftf/README.md

 The copy is made by reading the data from the clusters so that you can copy protected system files or files in use.
 (Imports from "kernel32.dll":	CloseHandle, CreateFile, ReadFile, SetFilePointerEx).

-The initial delay is due to the creation of a dictionary with full file paths.
+The initial delay is due to the creation of a dictionary with full file paths so it is recommended to use the option -k.

+It can accept a file with actions.

 Examples: